hardin47/website/Math158/Notes/04a-process.md

 1. What are the steps of the workflow / pipeline?
 2. What are the types of feature engineering that can be done with the `step_` functions?
+3. What is the different between model building and model assessment?
+4. In the examples, was cross validation used for model building or model assessment?

 ## <i class="fas fa-balance-scale"></i> Ethics Considerations

 1. Why is it important to use different parts of the dataset to do the two different tasks of model building and model assessment?
 2. How does cross validation help to keep the model from overfitting the data at hand?